inf112-v20/Kokkene/src/test/java/inf112/skeleton/app/Manual Tests/BoardTests.md

 # Manual tests for board
 We tried mocking, but we kept getting errors, making it too time consuming.\
 Therefore, we settled for manual tests.
+You can move around using the arrow keys,\
+but you cant interact with checkpoints or take damage(hp).

 ## Out of bounds on x-axis or y-axis
 We can test player movement by moving with either the arrow keys or selecting cards.\